emgong/double-takes/app/posts/2016-01-21-isomorphic-clojurescript.md

 ```

-We've finally got everything wired up. `lein cljsbuild once app server` and `node resources/public/js/server-side/server.js`.
+We've finally got everything wired up.
+Our build command has changed though.
+Now we build both the server and client sides with:

+`lein cljsbuild once app server`

+...and we can run the server code in the same old way:

+`node resources/public/js/server-side/server.js`.

 You should see "home page" output to both the browser and server consoles.

 ![client rendered code 1](../img/isomorphic-clojurescript/client-1.jpg)